ATruchsess/NodeJS-Backend/README.md

 Authentication Token creation for Swagger API

-The Swagger API requires a valid JWT token or Cookie to access protected endpoints.
+The Swagger API requires has a input field for the JWT token or Cookie to access protected endpoints.
 You can generate a token using the provided generateJWTToken.js utility.
 Or Test the application with the Vue Frontend, which is more comfortable.

 Generate a Token

 Run the following script inside the Backend root directory: